 These are a few examples of medical negligence that malpractice lawsuits may consist of, but there are many more.
-If you feel that the measure of medical care provided to you or your loved one by your healthcare professional has not met the standard that they are obligated to provide, then the hospital, doctor, nurse, therapist, or other healthcare provider could be held liable for any injuries that you have sustained as a result of their negligence.
+If you feel that the measure of medical care provided to you or your loved one by your healthcare professional has not met the standard that they are obligated to provide, then the hospital, doctor, nurse, therapist, or other healthcare providers could be held liable for any injuries that you have sustained as a result of their negligence.

 How Medical Malpractice Can Occur

-Medical malpractice could result from a lapse in judgment, unskilled technique, or even a complete disregard for medical protocol.
-Regrettably, miscalculations and oversights do happen, and no matter what the reason, the victim can get worse or possibly die as a consequence.
+Medical malpractice could result from a lapse in judgment, unskilled technique, or even complete disregard for medical protocol.
+Regrettably, miscalculations, and oversights do happen, and no matter what the reason, the victim can get worse or possibly die as a consequence.
 Many Americans who have experienced medical malpractice die every single year from avoidable injuries.
 In a quoted 2013 statistic from the U.S. National Practitioners Data Bank, the state of New York experienced a greater number of malpractice payouts than any other state in America, with a total of $763,088,250.

 Holding Those Who Are Negligent Liable

-Medical malpractice lawsuits can be filed in New York after a competent medical expert has reviewed a patient’s medical records and concluded that medical care provided by a hospital, doctor or other healthcare provider fell below the accepted standard of care.
+Medical malpractice lawsuits can be filed in New York after a competent medical expert has reviewed a patient’s medical records and concluded that medical care provided by a hospital, doctor, or other healthcare provider fell below the accepted standard of care.
 Holding the person or persons who are deemed at fault accountable for their actions and bringing them to justice, however, will center on the injured or on their family’s capability to demonstrate proof of the following:

 - The medical professional or hospital owed a duty of care to the patient – When someone is a patient or is being provided health treatments or health information, the person who is providing that service has a duty of